8 Types of Owls in Kentucky

 6. Eastern Screech-Owl

-The Eastern Screech-Owl is one of the most commonly found types of owl in Kentucky.
+The Eastern screech owl is one of Kentucky’s most commonly found types of owl.
 These small to medium-sized owls have grey, red, and brown markings and a round facial disc.
 They are generally found in forested areas but can also be spotted near wetlands and meadows.

-They feed mainly on insects and small rodents but eat small birds and other prey.
+Eastern screech-owls feed mainly on insects and small rodents but also eat small birds and other prey.
 They typically hunt at night and can be heard calling during dusk and dawn.
-Eastern Screech-Owls can be seen in many areas throughout the state, including eastern deciduous forests, limestone glades, and in riparian corridors.
+Eastern Screech-Owls can be seen in many areas throughout the state, including eastern deciduous forests, limestone glades, and riparian corridors.

 7. Great Horned Owl